PhuocThienTran/Mini-Projects/README.md

 # Mini-Projects:

-**A completely brand new YouTube series.** Featuring current in-demand languages and frameworks, i.e.: Python, TypeScript w/ Angular and Node.js, and JavaScript w/ p5.js.
+**A completely brand new YouTube series.** Featuring current in-demand languages and frameworks, i.e.: Python, Ionic app dev w/ Ionic Angular and Node.js, and JavaScript w/ p5.js.
 There will be different IDEs, i.e.: PyCharm, Visual Studio Code

 ### The process of this YouTube series wouldn't have become a reality if it wasn't for: